andypiper/DevTerm-KB/README.md

 A collection of notes, scripts and other information about the [Clockwork Pi DevTerm](https://www.clockworkpi.com/devterm).

 Organised per core module.
-I currently have an R01 RISC-V module (with an A06 on order)
+I currently have an R01 RISC-V and a Pi CM4 module (with an A06 on order)

 This is not intended to be a replacement for the product wiki, just things I'm learning and doing as I go...